open-telemetry/opentelemetry-specification/specification/logs/api.md

 ## Overview

-This document defines a log *backend* API.
+This document defines a log API.

 The API serves following use cases.